shravan-kuchkula/udacity-data-eng-proj2/README.md

 ## Data Pipeline to process StreetEasy data
-**Project Description**: A daily snapshot of of user search history and related data is saved to S3.
+**Project Description**: A daily snapshot of user search history and related data is saved to S3.
 Each file represents a single date, as noted by the filename: `inferred_users.20180330.csv.gz`.
 Each line in each file represents a *unique user*, as identified by `id` column.
 Information on each user's searches and engagement is stored in `searches` column.
 Given this data,

 **Data Description**: The source data resides in S3 `s3://streeteasy-data-exercise` and needs to be processed using a data pipeline to answer business questions.